Farafra Oasis Travel Guide

 However, nowadays there is a good network of roads that connects Farafra with other oases of the Western Desert and with the Nile Valley as well.

-Due to its geographical location and geological formation, the Farafra Oasis enjoys having a number of natural water wells.
+Due to its geographical location and geological formation, the Farafra Oasis enjoys having several natural water wells.
 There are more than 100 wells spread all over the lands of the Farafra.
 Most of these wells are used in the aggregation of the cultivated land in the oasis.

 Some of the wells in Farafra have become a favorite touristic destination.